whitneyburton/portfolios/students/1511/nicholas-dorans/20160616-nicholas_droans_m4.md

 ## E: Peer & Instructor Feedback

 * 3: Student consistently delivers meaningful feedback for peers and implements strategies to improve themselves in response to feedback.

+## Notes

+Great community involvement.
+Don't hold back on your authentic self, but draw a little clearer line between when I'm in work mode, this is how I work - this should be a tweek or a tune, not an entire overload.
+Just a little bit more polish on things before they ship off.

+## Outcome

+GRADUATED (and got a macaroon)

+* A: End-of-Module Assessment: N/A
+* B: Individual Work & Projects: 3
+* C: Group Work & Projects: 3
+* D: Community Participation: 4
+* E: Peer & Instructor Feedback: 3